-I work as a psychotherapist in Kilkenny city and Rathmines Dublin 6.
+I work as a psychotherapist in Kilkenny city.
 My therapeutic approach is humanistic & integrative.
 I work one-to-one with adults and receive individual self-referrals and referrals from GP’s in Kilkenny and surrounding counties.

 I am a registered therapist with Towards Healing who provide counselling and support services to survivors of institutional, clerical and religious abuse.

 Humanistic & Integrative Psychotherapy

 Humanistic and Integrative Psychotherapy focusses on the integration of the whole person, in mind, body, feelings and spirit and recognises the client’s ability to take responsibility for themselves and their choices.